• Skip to primary navigation

 Recipe Card

-Cold tomato soup garnished with a basil leaf.
+Cold tomato soup is garnished with a basil leaf.

-This cold tomato soup is so refreshing and ridiculously easy to make.
+This cold tomato soup is incredibly refreshing and truly easy to make.
 Serve it as an appetizer or as a tasty summertime lunch.

 Prep Time15 minutes mins